bortch/Revealable/readme.md

 Collectors will mint on a first come, first served basis.
 The attribution will be done in the order of minting.

-Our secret is an array of 16 bytes.
+Our value to hide is an array of 16 bytes.

 ```typescript
     uint16[] private _ids;